GeoscienceAustralia/ptha/propagation/SWALS/README.md

 This should take a minute, and write a lot of "PASS" statements to outfile.log.
 There should not be any "FAIL" statements or other warning messages.
 Open up outfile.log to check.
-You can count PASS or FAIL statments like this:
+You can count PASS or FAIL statements like this:

     # Count the passes
     grep "PASS" outfile.log | wc -w